Business

 Restaurant loyalty programs: what works in 2026

-In restaurants, acquiring a new customer costs 5-7x more than bringing back an existing one.
-Yet 70% of restaurants have no loyalty program, or a program so poorly designed it doesn't work.
+In restaurants, acquiring a new customer is structurally more expensive than bringing back an existing one (true in most B2C sectors, particularly hospitality where attendance depends heavily on geographic proximity).
+Yet many restaurants have no loyalty program, or a program so poorly designed it doesn't work.

-Here are the programs that work in 2026, what to avoid, and what you actually gain.
+Here are the modern models, what to avoid, and common pitfalls.

 • No data: you don't know who returns or how often

-• No retention: if the customer vanishes for 3 months, you can't wake them up
+• No retention: if the customer vanishes, you can't wake them up

 The principle (reward frequency) is still valid.
 The execution must change.